MicrosoftDocs/edge-developer/microsoft-edge/devtools-guide-chromium/accessibility/accessibility-testing-basics.md

 Using a `click` event to read the buttons is good practice as it fires both on pointer and keyboard interaction.
 However, as a `div` element isn't keyboard accessible this functionality never executes unless you use a pointer.
 This is a classic example where some extra JavaScript was necessary to create functionality that `button` elements would have provided natively and simulating their functionality ended up as an inaccessible experience.

 Using the **Inspector** to check each page element individually can become pretty time-consuming.
-An alternative way is to use the `Accessibility` tool to navigate the document's accessibiliy tree.
+An alternative way is to use the `Accessibility` tool to navigate the document's accessibility tree.
 This is a representation of what information about the current document assistive technology like screen readers get.

 :::image type="complex" source="../media/a11y-testing-accessibility-tree.msft.png" alt-text="Donation form button in the accessibility tree tool" lightbox="../media/a11y-testing-accessibility-tree.msft.png":::
     Donation form button in the accessibility tree tool